Daniel2000815/multivariate-polynomial/README.md

 # multivariate-polynomial

-A javascript library to work with polynomials in Q and multiple variables.
+A javascript library to work with polynomials in $\mathbb{Q}$ and multiple variables.

 ## Usage/Examples